Frýdek-Místek: History

 The first written mention of Frýdek (as Friedberg) is from 1267, when it appeared in the will of bishop Bruno von Schauenburg.
 It was later renamed Místek, and a new village called Frýdek was founded nearby, probably between 1327 and 1335.
 In the 16th century, Frýdek and Místek were parts of the Frýdek-Místek estate.
 The then owner, bishop Stanislav Pavlovský, decided to split the estate and sell Frýdek in 1584, and merged Místek with the Hukvaldy estate.
 Místek remained part of it until 1850.

 The history of both towns includes devastating fires, plague epidemics and war damage.
 In the 19th century, several textile factories were established in both Frýdek and Místek, and in 1833 an ironworks was established in Lískovec.
 Industry caused the economic prosperity of both towns, new houses and public buildings were built.

 Místek was one of the few places in former Czechoslovakia where the Czech army offered military resistance to the German invaders.
 An armed engagement took place here on 14 March 1939.

 On 1 January 1943 the Germans joined the previously separate towns of Frýdek and Místek into a single town called Frýdek.
 In 1945 the town was renamed to its current name.
 In 2006 Frýdek-Místek became a statutory city.

 Demographics

 Economy

 In Frýdek-Místek several conglomerates have its factories, including Korean Hanwha Group, the Dutch company Huisman - producer of lifting equipment, and the Belgian Vyncke, which designs and builds green and clean energy plants.

-The food processing industry has a long tradition in the city, led by brands such as Marlenka (manufacturer of cakes and desserts) or Chodura – Beskydské uzeniny (meat products).
+The food processing industry has a long tradition in the city, led by brands such as Marlenka International (manufacturer of cakes and desserts) or Chodura – Beskydské uzeniny (meat products).

+Transport

+The D48 motorway (part of the European route E462), which connects the D1 motorway with the Czech-Polish border in Český Těšín, passes through Frýdek-Místek.
+The D56 motorway splits from it and connects Frýdek-Místek with Ostrava.
+The I/56 road runs from Frýdek-Místek to the Czech-Slovak border.

+Frýdek-Místek is located on the railway lines Ostrava–Frenštát pod Radhoštěm and Frýdek-Místek–Český Těšín.